asavanur/asavanur.github.io/_posts/2026-02-23-babylonian_pythagorean_theorem.md

 {% maincolumn "assets/img/blog3/scaling.png" " " %}

 Then you can try it for any other size of rectangular array, and it will work.
 A right triangle is simply half of a rectangle, as we know, so the same thing should work for it.
 This rule actually holds for all sides.
 Take the same initial rectangle and, keeping the proportions the same, increase the small side by a factor of 3.
 The area still increases by a factor of 9, because this is the same process, stated in a different way.
 Stated in precise terms, the area of a rectangle or right triangle is equal to a constant (proportion) times the square of the longest side.
+For this example, the constant is 2/3, but as the rectangle gets skinnier or fatter, the proportion changes.

 Next, any right triangle can be divided into two similar right triangles by drawing a perpendicular line from the longest side to the right angled corner: